DCULibrary/open-refine-workshop/_workshop/advanced-functions.md

 * In the `Publisher` column use the dropdown menu to choose `Reconcile->Actions->Match each cell to its best candidate`

 As well as these services, some data providers have gone further and written openrefine _extensions_.
 Whether you use these or which ones you use will depend a lot on your dataset and subject area and what you are trying to achieve.
 But for now it is really to know that you can do this with OpenRefine.
-A list of Extensions (not necessarily complete) is given on the OpenRefine downloads page at http://openrefine.org/download.html
+A list of Extensions (not necessarily complete) is given on the OpenRefine downloads page at <http://openrefine.org/download.html>

+One of these extensions tries to work around the limitation of Reconciliation services described above, by making it possible to use a reconciliation service against ‘linked data’ sources which have SPARQL endpoints .
+For more information on this see the ‘RDF Extension’ at <http://refine.deri.ie>.
+An example of how this works is given in more detail at <http://refine.deri.ie/showcases>.

 -----------------------------